EmmanuelOsaea/Space-exploration-project-/edited/README.md

 **A. Cost and Accessibility**

-The financial burden of space missions often limits progress.
-While private companies have reduced costs, interplanetary missions require billions of dollars in investment.
+The financial drain of space missions often limits progress.
+While private companies have reduced costs, celestial adventure require billions of dollars in investment.

 **B. Human Health Risks**

-Extended space travel exposes astronauts to:
+Enlogated space travel exposes astronauts to:

-**Microgravity Effects:** Muscle atrophy and bone loss.
+**Microgravity Effects:** Muscle weakening and bone loss.

-**Radiation Exposure:** Increased risk of cancer and other illnesses due to cosmic radiation.
+**Radiation Exposure:** Heightened risk of cancer and other ailments due to celestial  radiation.

 **C. Technical Limitations**

 **Energy Needs:** Efficient power generation in space remains a challenge.
-Solar panels are less effective farther from the Sun, necessitating alternative power sources.
+Solar panels are less potent farther from the Sun, obliging alternative power sources.

 **Communication Delays:** The vast distances in space exploration hinder real-time communication.